ibexa/documentation-user/docs/taxonomy.md

 ## Taxonomy tree

-In the site tree in the left pane, you can create a hierarchy of all tags and navigate in the platform.
+In the site tree in the left panel, you can create a hierarchy of all tags and navigate in the platform.
 Working on Taxnomy tree is similar to working on the Content structure tree.

 ### Add tag